trackmastersteve/alienfx/README.md

 See the man page of alienfx for the cli options supported.

+If you run the CLI-version of alienfx on a currently unsupported device, the programm will ask you if you wish to perform a zonescan.
+Please consider using this feature to determine the correct zone-codes for your device.
+If you found the correct codes, please contribute to the project. - You'll find more information in Section [Contributing](#contributing)

 Supported models and adding support for new models:
 --------------------------------------------------

-At present, AlienFX supports and has been tested on the following Alienware models:

-1. M11xR1   Laptop  -  (Needs the correct Zone Codes)
-2. M11xR2   Laptop  -  (Needs the correct Zone Codes)
-3. M11xR3   Laptop  -  (Needs the correct Zone Codes)
-4. M13xR2   Laptop  -  support by [Simon Wood](https://github.com/mungewell)
-5. M13xR3   Laptop  -  (Needs the correct Zone Codes)
-6. M14xR1   Laptop  -  support by [Ashwin Menon](https://github.com/ashwinm76)
-7. M14xR2   Laptop  -  (Needs the correct Zone Codes)
-8. M14xR3   Laptop  -  (Needs the correct Zone Codes)
-9. M15xR1   Laptop  -  support by [Gennadiy Chernyshyk](https://github.com/shatur95)
-10. M17xR1   Laptop  -  support by [trackmastersteve](https://github.com/trackmastersteve)
-11. M17xR3   Laptop  -  (Needs the correct Zone Codes)
-12. M17xR4   Laptop  -  support by [Dennis Marx](https://github.com/derco0n)
-13. M18xR2   Laptop  -  (Needs the correct Zone Codes)
-14. Aurora   Desktop -  support by [Bill Ochetski](https://github.com/ochetski)
-15. 17R3     Laptop  -  (Needs the correct Zone Codes)
+Please have a look at [devicelist](https://github.com/trackmastersteve/alienfx/blob/master/docs/Knowledgebase/Devicelist.md)

 ## Contributing

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com) Please read [CONTRIBUTING.md](https://github.com/trackmastersteve/alienfx/blob/master/CONTRIBUTING.md) for further details.

+## Further Information
+If you look for further informations, have a look in docs/Knowledgebase

-## Disclaimer
+## Disclaimer and License
+If you use this software, you use it ON YOUR OWN RISK.

-I DO NOT accept responsibility for frying your AlienFX controller chip with my code.
+I and the contributing developers DO NOT accept responsibility for frying your AlienFX controller chip with this code.
-Haven't fried any yet, but this is just so I can sleep at night. ;)
+Not fried any yet, but this is just so we can sleep at night. ;)

+This software is licenced under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html)

+This is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.

+This programm is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU GPL]((https://www.gnu.org/licenses/gpl-3.0.html)) for more detail.